LANREOTIDE ACETATE injection

 Neuroendocrine Tumors (NET) – Gastroenteropancreatic Neuroendocrine Tumors

-No effect was observed in total clearance of lanreotide in patients with mild to moderate renal impairment receiving lanreotide 120 mg.
+No effect was observed in total clearance of lanreotide in patients with mild to moderate renal impairment receiving lanreotide injection 120 mg.
 Patients with severe renal impairment were not studied [see Clinical Pharmacology (12.3)].

 8.7 Hepatic Impairment